You have had a surgical abortion. This is a procedure that ends pregnancy by removing the fetus and placenta from your womb (uterus).

-- You have vaginal bleeding that increases or you need to change your pads more often than every 2 to 4 hours.
+- You have vaginal bleeding that increases or you need to change your pads more often than every hour.

-- You have continued pain or pregnancy symptoms.
+- You have continued pain or pregnancy symptoms beyond 2 weeks.

 - You have signs of infection, including fever that does not go away, vaginal drainage with a foul odor, vaginal drainage that looks like pus, or pain or tenderness in your abdomen.

 Nelson-Piercy C, Mullins EWS, Regan L. Women's health.
 In: Kumar P, Clark M, eds.
 Kumar and Clarke's Clinical Medicine.
 9th ed.
 Philadelphia, PA: Elsevier; 2017:chap 29.